TimSamuelsen/CLID3DGUIdocs/docs/userinterface.rst

     :align: right
     :figwidth: 300px

-**Initial Exposure Time:**
-The initial exposure time determines the exposure time for the first layer of the print.
-This allows the print to properly adhere to the build platform.
+**Select Resin:**
+Select which resin you are currently printing with.
+Currently this has no effect on the print and is only stored in the print log for future reference.
+Double click to edit the text field or select from a list of previously used resins.

+**Bit Depth:**
+Select the bit depth of your input images, the default is 1-bit binary images.
+The bit depth determines how many bits the intensity of a given pixel can occupy.
+Increasing the bit depth allows for more granular and detailed control of a given pixel intensity, while also increasing the file size of a given image.
+In POTF mode increasing the bit depth will increase reupload times significantly while also lowering the max image upload.
+In Video Pattern mode every given bit depth requires separate image processing, see the Image Processing page for more details.

+A pixel with a bit depth of 1 is binary and can only be 0 or 1 corresponding to on or off.
+A pixel with bit depth 4 can have values ranging from 0000 to 1111 (0-15 in decimal) and a pixel with bit depth 8 can have values ranging from 0000 0000 to 1111 1111 (0-255 in decimal).
+The intensities for non-binary images(bit depth > 1) are applied after the set LED intensity.
+For a given pixel in a 8 bit depth image where the LED intensity is set to 60 and the pixel intensity is 85 the resulting intensity of that pixel will be 60 * (85/255) = 20.

+**Max Image Upload:**
+Determines the max number of images to upload at one time when in POTF mode, will only affect POTF mode.
+With 1-bit images this caps out at 400 images, with 8-bit images this caps out at 50 images (can be calculated as 400/bit depth).
+User may want to keep the max image upload low to avoid print discontinuities caused by long upload times.

 **Starting Position:**
 Simply determines the starting position of the print, this value should be at the deadzone thickness from the window.
 Any movement relative to this value will be negative each layer will move the stage closer to 0.

-**Max Image Upload:**
-Determines the max number of images to upload at one time when in POTF mode.
-With 1-bit images this caps out at 400 images, with 8-bit images this caps out at 50 images.
-User may want to keep the max image upload low to avoid print discontinuities caused by long upload times.

 **Layer Thickness:**
 Determines the layer thickness of the print.
 If set to 10 um each image file will result